asgardeo/asgardeo-auth-react-sdk/API.md

 >The reason is that this method uses a parameter in the local storage of the browser.

-You can `checkActiveSession` as a config in the [Asgardeo SDK configuration](#authreactconfig) as follows.
+You can add `checkActiveSession` as a config in the [Asgardeo SDK configuration](#authreactconfig) as follows.
 This will make the application to attempt silent sign-in as soon as it loads.
 ```json
 {
     ...